Egg freezing is a relatively new option for women who want to preserve their fertility for medical or social reasons.

 If you have time to undergo a cycle of hormone stimulation and egg retrieval before starting chemotherapy or radiotherapy, you have the option to freeze eggs for the future, increasing your chances of a future pregnancy.

-Social reasons for fertility preservation
+Elective reasons for fertility preservation

 One of the most common fertility issues we deal with at TasIVF is age-related infertility in women.